-By now, you probably know that Eevee is one of the toughest critters to evolve, but there's plenty more evolutions to look forward to as well.
+By now, you probably know that Eevee is one of the toughest critters to evolve, but there's plenty more evolutions to look forward to.

-Scroll down for our full guide to evolving Eevee in Pokémon Go, but first, here's a taste of what's to come.
+Scroll down for our full guide to evolving Eevee in Pokémon Go.

 Evolutions to expect in Pokémon Go